nuuuwan/news_lk3_data/README.md

 ---

-### Sri Lanka CB chief says no limit imposed on vehicle imports
+### Sri Lanka CB chief says no plans to limit car imports

 *2025-07-23 15:20:00* · [`economynextcom`](https://economynext.com/sri-lanka-cb-chief-says-no-limit-imposed-on-vehicle-imports-232437/) · `en`

-ECONOMYNEXT – Sri Lanka Central Bank and the government have not imposed any limits on vehicle imports, Central Bank Governor Nandalal Weerasinghe said.
+ECONOMYNEXT – Sri Lanka Central Bank and has no plans to limits vehicle imports, and to his knowledge neither did the government, Central Bank Governor Nandalal Weerasinghe said

 The International Monetary Fund (IMF) earlier this month said high-frequency data have suggested a steady growth in motor vehicle imports after the removal of import restrictions on February 1, with around 675 million dollar in letters of credit opened by June 10.